 Lickitung: 90 HP, 55 Attack, 75 Defense, 60 Special Attack, 75 Special Defense, 30 Speed

 Lickilicky: 110 HP, 85 Attack, 95 Defense, 80 Special Attack, 95 Special Defense, 50 Speed

 The answer is, yes, as long as you are good with it being specially defensive.
 The improved defense, special defense, and HP on Lickilicky make it at least an option even for competitive Pokemon teams.
 Smogon University suggests a Careful nature for Lickilicky (plus Special Defense, minus Special Attack) with a utility moveset including four of Wish, Protect, Toxic, Heal Bell, and Knock Off.
-Yes, Lickilicky can learn quite an array of moves by T.M. and T.R. and has decent attack stats, but investing heavily in HP and special defense seems like the best way to go.
+Yes, Lickilicky can learn quite an array of moves by T.M. and T.R. and has decent attack stats, but putting max Effort Value (EV) investment in HP and special defense seems like the best way to go.

 Another strategy once used in competitive play involved using Swords Dance to increase its attack by two stages, then using Explosion to trade with an opponent’s Pokemon.
 It was decent in double battles where your other Pokemon has high physical defense or could use Protect-type Moves.
 Another option is to use Swords Dance with physical attacks such as Fire Punch, Thunder Punch, and Ice Punch for type coverage, but its stats aren’t quite up to par as an attacker in competitive play.

 In any case, it’s nice that Lickilicky made Lickitung a somewhat more valuable Pokemon.
 While it will always probably be thought of by older players as a favorite HM slave, Lickitung evolving into Lickilicky at least gives you an interesting Pokemon to play with that has plenty of potential options to choose from.